-For simplicity’s sake, think of your independent contractor as just that—an individual who’s providing a service to your business (either one-time or ongoing), but who’s ultimately independent from your business and its day-to-day operations.
+For simplicity’s sake, think of your independent contractor as just that—an individual who’s providing a service to your business (either one-time or ongoing), but who’s ultimately independent of your business and its day-to-day operations.

 If the work that an individual does for your business—whether on a full-time or part-time basis—requires that you dictate when, where, and how they perform their duties, chances are that the IRS would classify this individual as a W2 employee.

-This type of working relationship tends to be longer term, with you as the employer continuously supervising the team member, directing and overseeing how their work is performed.
+This type of working relationship tends to be longer-term, with you as the employer continuously supervising the team member, directing and overseeing how their work is performed.

 Circumstances around taxes are different, too: When a worker is classified as a W2 employee, you as the employer are required to report and pay payroll taxes on the individual.
 This is one reason that the IRS pays close attention to employee misclassification.

 Not sure whether workers on your team should be classified as employees or individual contractors?
 From a work product and process perspective, the IRS will consider: